Fused K-operators and the $q$-Onsager algebra: Spin- L- and K-operators

-and using the evaluation of the universal R-matrix from~\eqref{evalR}, the result follows after substituting $v/w \rightarrow u$. \end{proof} \begin{rem} Recall that $\mathcal{F}^{(j+\h)}$ is not uniquely determined, see Section~\ref{intert-fus}.
+and using the evaluation of the universal R-matrix from~\eqref{evalR}, the result follows after substituting~${v/w \rightarrow u}$. \end{proof}

+\begin{rem} Recall that $\mathcal{F}^{(j+\h)}$ is not uniquely determined, see Section~\ref{intert-fus}.
 From the construction in the proof of Proposition~\ref{propfusR}, it is clear that taking different expressions for $\mathcal{F}^{(j+\h)}$ yields the same L-operators and R-matrices. \end{rem}

-\subsubsection{L-operators and reduction $(\h,j)\rightarrow (j-\h)$.}
+\subsubsection{L-operators and reduction $\boldsymbol{(\h,j)\rightarrow (j-\h)}$}

-We now consider quantum loop submodules of spin-$(j-\h)$ and the corresponding $\Loop$-intertwiner $\bar{\mathcal{E}}^{(j-\h)}$ in~\eqref{eq:intertEbar-formal}.
-With the intertwining property~\eqref{lem-intEbar}, we can write:
+We now consider quantum loop submodules of spin-$(j-\h)$ and the corresponding $\Loop$-intertwiner \smash{$\bar{\mathcal{E}}^{(j-\h)}$} in~\eqref{eq:intertEbar-formal}.
+With the intertwining property~\eqref{lem-intEbar}, we can write

 with the convention discussed below~\eqref{eq:pi-prod-form}.
 Then, the proof of the following proposition essentially repeats the one of Proposition~\ref{propfusR}.